Sport in Pakistan: Judo

 The Pakistan Judo Federation is the governing body to develop and promote the game of Judo in Pakistan.
 The federation is based in Peshawar.

 Shah Hussain Shah is Pakistan's most accomplished judoka, boasting an impressive record of international medals.
-He has won two bronze medals at the Asian Judo Championships and two gold medals at the South Asian Games.
+He won two bronze medals at the Asian Judo Championships and two gold medals at the South Asian Games.
 At the 2014 Commonwealth Games in Glasgow, Shah narrowly lost to Scotland's Euan Burton in the -100 kg division finals, securing a silver medal.
 He added another bronze medal to his collection at the 2022 Commonwealth Games.
 A trailblazer for Pakistan, Shah made history by becoming the first judoka from the country to qualify for the Olympic Games, representing Pakistan at both the 2016 Summer Olympics in Rio de Janeiro, Brazil and the 2020 Summer Olympics in Tokyo, Japan.
-Through his achievements, Shah has cemented his legacy as a pioneering figure in Pakistani judo.

 Wrestling

 Gama Pahalwan is the best Indian/Pakistani wrestler in history.

 Wrestling has always been an important sport in Pakistan, with regular tournaments played locally.
 Gama Pahalwan was an undefeated World Wrestling Champion from Pakistan.
 Gama Pahalwan's nephew Bholu Pahalwan also represented Pakistan in wrestling.

 The Pakistan Wrestling Federation (PWF) is the national governing body of the sport of Wrestling in Pakistan.

 Muhammad Bashir won the bronze medal in freestyle wrestling in the welterweight class (73 kg) at the 1960 Summer Olympics in Rome becoming Pakistan's first and to date the only wrestling Olympic medalist.
 Pakistan's most successful event in the Commonwealth Games has been Wrestling, where it has won 46 medals, 21 of which have been Gold.
 It ranks 3rd overall in Wrestling at the Commonwealth Games.
-Other notable wrestlers include Aslam Pahalwan, Muhammad Sardar, Muhammad Niaz, Muhammad Nazir, Siraj Din, Zaman Anwar, Muhammad Umar, Muhammad Niaz-Din, Faiz Muhammad, Muhammad Ashraf, Muhammad Akhtar, Muhammad Bilal, Mohammad Din, Bashir Bhola Bhala, Qamar Abbas, Azhar Hussain and Muhammad Inam.
 Inayat Ullah won Pakistan's first individual medal at the Youth Olympic Games in 2018.
+Other notable wrestlers include Aslam Pahalwan, Muhammad Sardar, Muhammad Niaz, Muhammad Nazir, Siraj Din, Zaman Anwar, Muhammad Umar, Muhammad Niaz-Din, Faiz Muhammad, Muhammad Ashraf, Muhammad Akhtar, Muhammad Bilal, Mohammad Din, Bashir Bhola Bhala, Qamar Abbas, Azhar Hussain, Muhammad Gulzar and Muhammad Inam.

+Wushu

+Wushu has grown rapidly into a highly successful combat sport in Pakistan.
+The sport is officially managed by the Pakistan Wushu Federation, which was established to develop and organize martial arts nationwide.
+The federation organizes the annual National Wushu Championship and holds regular events at the National Games.

+Ijaz Ahmed won a silver medal at the 2010 Asian Games.
+He is the only silver medalist from Pakistan in any martial arts at the Asian Games.
+He also won a gold medal at 2006 South Asian Games.
+Maaz Khan is a three time South Asian Games gold medallist in 2010, 2016 and 2019.
+Khan also won a bronze medal in wushu at the 2017 Islamic Solidarity Games, and a bronze medal in kickboxing at the Asian Indoor and Martial Arts Games.
+Maratab Ali Shah is a two-time Asian Games bronze medalist in men's Wushu.
+He is also a two-time South Asian Games gold medalist and a bronze medalist at 2009 Asian Martial Arts Games in Men's sanshou.